Skip to content

 1. Understanding the Problem

-The goal is, obviously, to understand the problem, but sometimes that’s not as easy as it seems.
-Pólya gives us many approaches to understand the problem as good as possible, mainly by asking the right questions.
-The problem should be divided into its parts, condition, data, and the unknown.
+Understanding a problem is not as easy as it seems at first.
+Pólya’s approach is to ask the right questions.
+The problem needs to be divided into its parts — condition, data, and the unknown.
 Those can be divided further by asking if the condition is sufficient to determine the unknown or even contradictory.

-At this stage it’s often helpful to draw a figure, write down the data, or restate the problem with own words, to get a good overview and understanding of the problem.
-The problem statement can often be abstract, and we have to separate the meaningful and unnecessary parts of the data.
+At this stage, it often helps to draw a figure, write down the data, or restate the problem with other words.
+This leads to building a good understanding of the problem.
+The problem statement can often be abstract and it’s important to separate the meaningful and unnecessary parts of the data.

 2. Coming Up With a Plan

-Pólya advises us to, yet again, think deeply about the problem, once we got familiar with it.
-We should try to think of related problems, try to search for anything that sparks ideas on how to solve it.
-Sometimes that involves a related problem, or a way of working backwards from the solution.
+After getting familiar with a problem, Pólya advises the reader to think deeply about it.
+He tries to think of anything that sparks ideas on how to solve it.
+Sometimes that involves a related problem or a way of working backwards from the solution.

-At this point we are advised to use heuristics.
+At this point, the author recommends the use of heuristics.
 Those are different practical approaches to problem-solving that aren’t ideal or optimal, but effective.
-There are many heuristics described in the book and some are more or less specific to a certain kind of problem, others can be generally applied to almost any problem.
+There are many heuristics described in the book.
+Some are specific to a certain kind of problem, others can be generally applied to almost any kind.
 The approach could involve solving auxiliary problems, using logic, trying to find a pattern or plain and simple guessing.

 3. Executing the Plan

-This stage is all about strictly following the plan we came up with in the previous step.
-Each step must be clearly understood and executed, and we should be able to prove that it’s correct.
+This stage of the four-step process is all about strictly following the plan developed in the previous step.
+Each step must be clearly understood and executed.
+This includes formally proving that the solution is correct.

 4. Looking Back

-This is a crucial and sometimes overlooked step of the problem-solving process.
-We have to check if the solution is correct, if we solved the problem completely or if we missed a part.
-But Pólya urges us to do more than that.
+Revising the work is a crucial and often overlooked step of the problem-solving process.
+Not only is it important to check if the solution is correct, but also to verify if the problem was solved completely and no part was missed.
+But Pólya urges the reader to do more than that.
 The solution should be reconsidered to see what could be done differently.
-We can also think about other problems that this solution can be used for.
+Finally, this presents an opportunity to think about other problems that this solution could be used for.

-George Pólya starts the book with explaining his philosophy of the classroom, how to interact with the students, how to talk and motivate them.
-He gives many simple examples from mathematics how to guide the student through the whole process, from finding the unknown to looking back at the solution and trying to find a better or more interesting way of getting there.
+Early in the book George Pólya explains his philosophy of the classroom, how to interact with the students and how to talk and motivate them.
+He gives many mathematical examples of how to guide the student through the whole process.
+This always starts with finding the unknown and concludes with looking back at the solution and trying to find a better or more interesting way of getting there.

 For the largest part of the book, Pólya writes about key points of heuristics.
-This is actually much like a real dictionary in the way that it’s written.
-There is a lot of repetition and asking the same questions we already learned from the method and the earlier parts.
+It’s written in the form of a dictionary.
+There is a lot of repetition and asking the same question already presented in the earlier parts.

-I got the impression that Pólya was a man of great wisdom and intellect.
-His language is clear and concise, the wording of the book is slightly dated, but easy enough to understand.
-However, reading the book was not as easy as I’d hoped.
-The writing style takes a while to get into, but once you understand that this is mostly an imaginary discussion between teacher and student, it’s manageable.
-The formatting and structure of the topics are not ideal and there is a lot of repetition.
+The book shows that Pólya was a man of both wisdom and intellect.
+His language is clear and concise.
+The wording of the book is dated, but easy enough to understand.
+The writing style takes a while to get comfortable with.
+It is mostly an imaginary discussion between the teacher and the student.

-The simple dialogue style actually helps a lot with making abstract processes easy to understand, and Pólya delivers a lot of knowledge while making sure it’s repeated often enough for everything to properly sink in.
-The problem-solving process described is not a mind-blowing revelation though.
-Most of the approaches are quite generic and well-known to anyone working in a technical job, but it doesn’t hurt to read about them from a different point of view nevertheless.
+The simple dialogue style makes abstract processes easy to understand, and Pólya delivers a lot of knowledge while making sure it’s repeated often enough for everything to sink in.
+The problem-solving process described is not a mind-blowing revelation, though.
+Most of the approaches are well-known to anyone working in a technical job involving maths, but it can be beneficial to read about them from a different point of view.

-Problem-solving is an essential skill for any software developer, but it’s also something that comes naturally with experience.
-“How to Solve It” was an interesting new perspective for me, but I wouldn’t say it’s an essential read.
-It might be a good book to pick up for anyone interested in general mathematical problem-solving or the philosophy of teaching it, however, I think there are other, more modern and more easily digestible books on those topics available.
+Problem-solving is a vital skill for any software developer and it comes naturally with experience.
+“How to Solve It” is an interesting perspective, but not an essential read.
+It’s a good book to pick up for those interested in general mathematical problem-solving or the philosophy of teaching it.